apache/cassandra/doc/source/operating/metrics.rst

     ``org.apache.cassandra.metrics.HintsService.<MetricName>``

 **JMX MBean**
-    ``org.apache.cassandra.metrics:type=HintsService name=<MetricName>``
+    ``org.apache.cassandra.metrics:type=HintsService,name=<MetricName>``

 =========================== ============== ===========
 Name                        Type           Description
 =========================== ============== ===========
-HintsSucceeded               Meter          A meter of the hints successfully delivered HintsFailed                  Meter          A meter of the hints that failed deliver HintsTimedOut                Meter          A meter of the hints that timed out Hint_delays                 Histogram      Histogram of hint delivery delays (in milliseconds) Hint_delays-<PeerIP>        Histogram      Histogram of hint delivery delays (in milliseconds) per peer
+Hint_delays                 Histogram      Histogram of hint delivery delays (in milliseconds) Hint_delays-<PeerIP>        Histogram      Histogram of hint delivery delays (in milliseconds) per peer HintsFailed                 Meter          A meter of the hints that failed deliver HintsSucceeded              Meter          A meter of the hints successfully delivered HintsTimedOut               Meter          A meter of the hints that timed out
 =========================== ============== ===========

 SSTable Index Metrics